 Using multiple regressors is very similar to working with only one regressor column; just use a range when calling the function.

-In this example, the regressors are in columns S, T, U and V so the formula is:
+In this example, the regressors are in columns S, T, U and V so the

 It is the range